Please change your location to view this page.

 As Australia rolls out the COVID-19 vaccine, some employers are thinking about whether they can require their workers to be vaccinated as a condition of employment.
 Organisations that work with vulnerable groups or have direct contact with the public might have a greater sense of urgency to vaccinate their staff.

-As we still await guidance from state and federal governments on this issue, organisations should be cautious about requiring vaccination as a condition of employment.
+As state and federal governments roll out guidance on the issue of mandating vaccination, organisations should be cautious about requiring vaccination as a condition of employment.
 The safety benefits need to be balanced with other legal issues including:

 - Unfair dismissal claims - Employers might have difficulties defending unfair dismissal claims in situations where their workplace can be reasonably regarded as COVID-safe by using other means such as social distancing, masks or even personal protective equipment.